-The annual SciLifeLab lecture series is set up in the recognition of the structural biology field and delivered by eminent scientists.
-It is open to anyone.
-A holder of the lectureship particularly spends time with students and postdocs.
-Jennifer will also give an account of her career path and discuss with students and postdocs at 09.30am in the SciLifeLab Air & Fire auditorium.
+The annual lecture series is set up in the recognition of the development of electron microscopy and will be delivered by eminent scientists in the field of structural biology and molecular visualisation.
+The event is open to anyone.
+A holder of the lectureship will particularly spend time with students and postdocs.
+Therefore, Jennifer will also give an account of her career path and discuss with students and postdocs at 09.30am in the SciLifeLab Air&Fire auditorium.

 About Jennifer Lippincott-Schwartz

-Research in Lippincott-Schwartz’s lab is aimed at developing live cell imaging to elucidate the dynamics inside eukaryotic cells.
-She pioneered photobleaching and photoactivation techniques, which allow investigation of subcellular localization, turnover and trafficking of proteins, and compartmentalization.
-Her work on photoactivatable GFP led also to the development of one of the first super-resolution imaging technologies, photoactivation localization microscopy (PALM).
-She then used the methods to assess organelle dynamics and interactions revealing how the peripheral endoplasmic reticulum is structured.
-The Golgi apparatus is also central to Lippincott-Schwartz’s research, and her lab demonstrated a pathway of enzyme recycling important for the organelle’s biogenesis and maintenance.
+Research in Lippincott-Schwartz lab is aimed at developing live cell imaging to elucidate the dynamics inside eukaryotic cells.
+She pioneered photobleaching and photoactivation techniques which allow investigation of subcellular localization, turnover and trafficking of important cellular proteins related to membrane compartmentalization.
+Her work on photoactivatable GFP led to the development of one of the first super-resolution imaging technologies, photoactivation localization microscopy.
+Jennifer then used her methods to assess organelles dynamics and interactions revealing a novel picture of how the peripheral endoplasmic reticulum is structured.
+In addition, the Golgi apparatus is central to Jennifer’s studies, where her team demonstrated a novel pathway of enzymes recycling important for the organelle’s biogenesis and maintenance.
 Together, the obtained findings have provided insights into how genetic diseases affect proteins that help shape the endoplasmic reticulum.

 In 2016, Lippincott-Schwartz initiated the Neuronal Cell Biology Program at Janelia.
 She is Fellow of the American Academy of Arts and Sciences Fellow, and also Honorary Fellow of the Royal Microscopical Society.